-Before Hiram, Michele worked fulltime as a tollbooth attendant for the highway patrol and attended night school for her associate’s degree in business management at Lorain County Community College.
+Before Hiram, Michele worked fulltime as a dispatcher and attended night school for her associate’s degree in business management at Lorain County Community College.
 When she was offered a position at General Motors, she accepted the offer under one condition – that GM would cover the cost of her tuition to attend Hiram College’s innovative new weekend college program.
 GM agreed and paid for Michele’s entire tuition to be a management major in the Weekend College’s first year.

 In class, Michele was known for her front-row enthusiasm.
 Attending Weekend College was an opportunity she never dreamed of having and she was happy to just be a student for two days a week.
 Her favorite class was political science and economics with Professor Koritansky and Professor Moser.
 Both professors had the two very different personalities making it a rich learning experience about creative discourse and how economics can affect politics.

 She also recalls that it was an interesting time for the Weekend College students because they were not always well-received by traditional students and faculty.
 Back then, it was a new, bold program with a diversified student body including adults who worked full time and had families, allowing them to have a balanced schedule.
 Overall, Michele says she will always treasure her Hiram experience and education.